ArtiSingh26/mercedesBenzIO/README.md

 This command will run the all the feature files.
 ## Reports

-Once the test run is done, the reports can be found under "target" folder inside the project with name "Cucumber-reports" which can be opened in any browser to see the latest run report.
+Once the test run is done, the reports can be found under "target" folder inside the project with name "Cucumber-reports" which can be opened in any browser to see the results of the latest run.

 ## Screenshot